 You may experience fever, chills, aches and pains.
 Your doctor or nurse can recommend medication and other strategies to relieve these symptoms.
 This most often occurs during the first 3 months of treatment.

 Injection Site Complications and Pain

-The injection site should be kept clean and covered.
+The injection site should be kept clean and covered with an airtight and water tight dressing for at least 1 week after the injection.
 If the dressing becomes saturated, the area should be cleaned and a new dressing applied.
 The injection site should be closely monitored for changes in color, warmth, pain and leaking of excess fluid or pus.
 Notify your provider of any of these symptoms as they could be signs of infection.

 Because this medication contains the herpes virus, it can cause a herpes infection.
 Symptoms of a herpes infection include: